Policy 611 - Home Schooling

 The person in charge of a home school and the school district must provide instruction and meet the requirements specified in Minn.
 Stat. § 120A.22.

 The parent or guardian of a home-schooled child shall submit statements as required by Minn.
 Stat. § 121A.15, Subds.
 1, 2, 3 4, and 4, 12, on the appropriate Minnesota Department of Education form, to the superintendent of the school district in which the child resides by October 1 of the first year of homeschooling in Minnesota and the grade 7 year.
 (Minn.
 Stat. § 121A.15, Subd.
 8)

 V. TEXTBOOKS, INSTRUCTIONAL MATERIAL, STANDARD TESTS

-Upon formal request as required by law, the school district will provide textbooks, individualized instructional materials and standardized tests and loan or provide them for use by a home-schooled child as provided in Minn.
+Upon formal request as required by law, the school district will provide textbooks (including a teacher’s edition, guide, or other materials that accompany a textbook when the edition, guide, or other materials are packaged physically or electronically with textbooks for student use), individualized instructional materials (including teacher materials that accompany pupil materials) and standardized tests and loan or provide them for use by a home-schooled child as provided in Minn.
 Stat. § 123B.42 and Minn.
 Rules Ch.
 3540.
 The school district is not required to expend any amount for this purpose that exceeds the amount it receives pursuant to Minn.
 Stat. §§ 123B.40-123B.48 for this purpose.
 If curriculum has both physical and electronic components, the school district will, at the request of the student or the student’s parent or guardian, make the electronic component accessible to a resident student provided that the school district does not incur more than an incidental cost as a result of providing access electronically.

 VI.
 PUPIL SUPPORT SERVICES